abbasilab/celltransformer/docs/index.md

 6. Set up `wandb` parameters in `scripts/training/train_base.py`.
 7. Run with `python train_base.py`.

-### I want to edit this at the hydra config level or in the starter script
+### I want to edit this at the hydra config level or in the starter script (or just want to better understand the above)

 1. Hydra config file setup: change data paths in `config/data` or create new data yaml file in that folder that has the same fields as the examples in that directory.
 Make sure to specify:
 	- `celltype_colname`: the column that gives the cell type of the cells in the dataset (if you are templating from the `train_aibs_mouse.py` file, which we recommend, we will use `sklearn.preprocessing.LabelEncoder` on this column in the base `train_aibs_mouse.py` file, so it doesn't matter if it's integer or string encoded.
 If you are not using that function, make sure the dataframe you pass to `CenterMaskSampler` has column `cell_type` (case sensitive default argument) which *must* integer encoded.)